seaa/chartIt/README.md

 ## Generate Chart

+Server runs on port 8888 as default.
 POSTing to '/' will generate a chart using data on the request body.

 This body must follow the next format: